-- 2. Indirect Services -- Vital learning occurs when students focus their efforts on clients or patients outside of the hours they spend in direct intervention, assessment, and consultation activities.
+- 4. Indirect Services -- Vital learning occurs when students focus their efforts on clients or patients outside of the hours they spend in direct intervention, assessment, and consultation activities.
 Many additional activities qualify including writing reports or process notes, reviewing video or audio tapes, consulting informally with colleagues, interacting with agency staff, reviewing client characteristics and situations, conceptualizing client issues, developing diagnostic formulations, planning interventions, researching relevant scientific and professional literature, and participating in staff development activities related to the provision of services to agency clientele. - a.
-All quantifiable hours spent engaging in such activities should be reported under "indirect services."
+All quantifiable hours spent engaging in such activities should be reported under "indirect services." - b.
+Hours spent supervising or consulting with less advanced student

-- b.
-Hours spent supervising or consulting with less advanced student colleagues should also be reported under "indirect services." - 2.
-Supervision -- Must include individual one-to-one weekly meetings with a primary supervisor, and may also include supplemental small group formats. - a.
-Primary supervisors meet individually at least weekly with student trainees, possess credentials that meet state licensing standards (in field placements classified as "mental health therapy"), and focus on the student trainee and the psychological services they are providing to clients. - b.
+Supervision -- Must include individual one-to-one weekly meetings with a primary supervisor, and may also include supplemental small group formats.
+Primary supervisors meet individually at least weekly with student trainees, possess credentials that meet state licensing standards (in field placements classified as "mental health therapy"), and focus on the student trainee and the psychological services they are providing to clients.

 Group supervision includes case conferences and related learning activities that focus on the provision of services to agency clientele and that occur in small groupings of student trainees and agency staff including at least one responsible supervisor.